Gourav2000/Recommendation-engine/README.md

 # Recommendation-engine
-A recommendation system for the users .
+A recommendation system for the users.
 The users would get personalized recommendations based on the information of previous activities.
 Previous activities or information like searching patterns, products, search style, relationship status, rating, similar interest/topics, etc.

 ## Ui design Screenshots
 <p float="left">